 The overall "Trust Index" extracted from the external Great Place To Work survey.

-Why do we measure this?
 This measures the extent to which the Group is considered to be an excellent workplace by our colleagues.

 Our Trust Index continues to increase, indicating we continue to be an excellent place to work.